Overview

 The following figure illustrates an example partition layout:

-Mender client partition layout
+Mender Client partition layout

 Correct clock